UniversalDependencies/docs/ext-format.md

   the underscore may also mean a literal underscore appearing in the underlying text.)
 * The asterisk `*`, when it occurs alone in a field, is reserved for empty annotations, which are different from underspecified.
 This concerns sporadic annotations (where not necessarily all tokens receive annotation).
+(Note that in the FORM and LEMMA fields of the basic CoNLL-U file, the asterisk may also mean a literal asterisk appearing in the underlying text.)
 * The use of the underscore `_` and of the asterisk `*` is unconstrained when they occur with other characters (e.g. in feature names or values, as in `spec_char=*`).